vesyrgy/group-81/report/report.md

 ##3.4.14

-If a class contains large complex private methods, it often means that there is a design problem (i.e. that the class violates the Single Responsibility Principle).
-Usually, this means the code should be refactored so that it uses public methods, which then can be tested just like the other public methods.
-So, in the case of `MapParser`, however, such refactoring might not be necessary, since it does appear to be a more or less single-purpose class.
-Either way, it would be a good idea to test the methods, because an error in one of these methods could result in squares that are improperly assigned, which would be difficult to debug in any other test.
+One could make the argument that it is not necessary to test the private methods of `MapParser` because all of the end-to-end tests rely on a `Launcher` which makes use of `MapParser`.
+So, we would expect a faulty `MapParser` to yield failing end-to-end tests.
+However, it is also the case that a faulty `MapParser` may make it difficult to debug the failing end-to-end tests, without having isolated tests of the private methods of `MapParser` itself.
+Furthermore, a passing test does necessarily not guarantee anything if the test itself has faults.
+So, a passing end-to-end test does not neceaarily guarantee that `MapParser` would not fail an isolated test.
+In conclusion, it would probably be a good idea to test the private methods in isolation.